Implement token-based authentication

-A token is a security credential that authenticates identities and protects your cloud services from unauthorized access.
-For ApsaraVideo Real-time Communication (ARTC), your app server is responsible for generating a token and sending it to the client.
-The client-side ARTC SDK then uses the token to join a channel.
-Access is granted only upon successful authentication of the provided token.
+Tokens are security credentials that protect your cloud services from unauthorized access.
+For ApsaraVideo Real-time Communication (ARTC), your app server generates a token and sends it to the client.
+The client-side ARTC SDK uses the token to join a channel, and access is granted only after successful authentication.

 Prerequisites